MediBill Saver — medical bill audit tools

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns the full index of dispute scenarios, specifying the fields (slug, title, category, federal statute).
-It also distinguishes itself from the sibling tool get_dispute_scenario by recommending its use before that call.
+The description uses a specific verb and resource: 'Returns the full index of dispute scenarios' and lists the exact fields (slug, title, category, federal statute).
+It also distinguishes itself from the sibling 'get_dispute_scenario' by positioning this as the discovery step before fetching a specific scenario.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.